Form Builder Overview

 Use this setting to determine how multiple steps are laid out and presented to the user when filling out the form, such as in an accordion, in individual "pages", etc. This setting will only apply to Forms with more than one step.

 Use this setting to determine if a Form is a One-Time, Multiple, or Period timeframe.
-One-Time Forms can only be answered once per-user, Multiple Forms can be answered unlimited times per-user, and Period Forms can only be answered once per-user in each timeframe (EX: once per day, once per week, etc).
+One-Time Forms can only be answered once per-user, Multiple Forms can be answered unlimited times per-user, and Period Forms can only be answered once per-user in each timeframe (Example: once per day, once per week, etc).

 Give Access to Previous Steps